ultimaille/ultimaille.github.io/docs/getstarted.md

 ## Create a project from scratch

 If you wish to create a project from scratch that use ultimaille, copy, clone or fork [ultimaille-hello](https://github.com/ultimaille/ultimaille-hello){:target="_blank"} blank project.
+Next, we suggest you visit the [How To page](how_to/index.md).

 ## Note on Graphite viewer